Mexican Drug Cartels in Venezuela

 Here I have mentioned two planes that have made unexpected landings but we can be sure many more have crashed and disappeared into the jungles, forests or at sea while making the hazardous flights over Central America loaded with gasoline on their way south and drugs on their way back north.
 The pilots I have spoken to have explained that these night flights, landings, takeoffs and evading radar require skilled pilots who must be receiving a standard of training that is above what’s offered at most commercial flight schools.

-The Mexican Cartels operate differently in Venezuela than in other countries… In Venezuela, they have representatives in residence who cut the deals with those from the Venezuelan military and intelligence services that run and coordinate the drug trade within the country.
-The Mexicans don’t control territory or have to fight rival Cartels for influence or access to routes, for the Narcos and the like, Venezuela is a country where everyone gets along…
+The Mexican drug cartels operate differently in Venezuela than in other countries… In Venezuela, they have representatives in residence who cut the deals with those from the Venezuelan military and intelligence services that run and coordinate the drug trade within the country.
+The Mexican drug cartels don’t control territory in Venezuela or have to fight rival Cartels for influence or access to routes, for the Narcos and the like, Venezuela is a country where everyone gets along…

 Hopefully, this article will help to highlight the fact that Venezuela, as I stated in my previous articles, is a Narco state, to say the very least.
 With the recent fiasco of a failed coup by the opposition leader “Juan Guaidó” the Venezuelan government are in a strong position to stay in power for the foreseeable future.
 In a recent article (How the Venezuelan intelligence service defeated the CIA) the Romanian military analyst “Valentin Vasilescu” detailed how the Venezuelan counterintelligence service “SEBIN” orchestrated Guaidó failed coup attempt just to suck in the US Central Intelligence Agency, chew them up and spit them out in a humiliating intelligence defeat… I would say Vasilescu’s opinions are about right.